 • Your overall out-of-pocket risk in any given calendar year is always limited by the out-of-pocket maximum.

-How the High Deductible Health Plan (HDHP) Works
+How the HDHP Works

 You pay the plan premium from your paycheck to have coverage.